 Hello Fellow Readers,

 “Plant more plants” was music to my ears shared by Claudia West at the recent NJ Plants tradeshow held in Edison NJ.
-Claudia is the Ecological Sales Representative of North Creek Nurseries; my go-to wholesale propagation nursery in Landenberg PA.
-Her presentation was entitled Planting in a Post-Wild World.
-She along with Thomas Rainer co-authored a book with the same title.
+Claudia is the Ecological Sales Representative of North Creek Nurseries; my go-to wholesale propagation nursery in Landenberg, PA.
+Her presentation was titled Planting in a Post-Wild World.
+She, along with Thomas Rainer, co-authored a book with the same title.

 The second layer, called Seasonal Theme Plants, creates a “strong color moment” each season that should consist of at least thirty percent of the landscape.
-Amongst nature we see fields of glorious Goldenrod (Solidago) in fall or native Eastern Purple Coneflower (Echinacea purpurea) we have grown to love.
+Amongst nature, we see fields of glorious Goldenrod (Solidago) in fall or native Eastern Purple Coneflower (Echinacea purpurea) we have grown to love.
 Its best to design using six to seven themes a year, advises West.
 She shared the attributes of Blue Wood Aster (Aster cordifolius) with puffs of blue flowers in early fall; perfect for naturalizing under trees or along a woodland edge.
-Then there’s sun loving Butterfly weed (Asclepias tuberosa) with intense orange flowers in mid-to-late summer that attracts butterflies especially Monarchs.
+Then there’s sun-loving Butterfly weed (Asclepias tuberosa) with bright orange flowers in mid-to-late summer that attracts butterflies, especially Monarchs.

 Garden Dilemmas?
 AskMaryStone@gmail.com